QUALITY CONTROL OF SARDAR SAROVAR PROJECT (SSP) CANAL WORKS

 Further more in tenders of SSP canals, we have introduced a "Quality Assurance" Clause ( Annexure -3) also in which Contractor has to assure about the quality of construction material / final product.
 The contractors have to develop their own testing laboratories also under this clause and they also submit to Nigam the test results of the construction material / final product.
 The suitable actions as per tender specifications are being taken on the receipt of test results, from contractors.

 For carrying out quality control works and testing works smoothly, the Chief Engineer (Quality Control), has issued following manuals which elaborately describe the procedure for carrying out quality control works (Checklist / O.K.
-Cards etc.) as well as details of tests to be carried out for construction material and final product.
+Cards etc.) as well as details of tests to be carried out for construction material and final product is as enclosed in Annexure - 4.

 - Guidelines for Quality Assurance & Quality Control for the various canal works.